elnino04/bibleRef.js/README.md

 #bibleRef.js

-Javascript script to detect Bible references and link to a website where they may be read online.
+jQuery plugin to detect Bible references and link to a website where they may be read online.

 ---